 STEP 7: Attach Blackout Fabric to Pretty Fabric

-Line up the top edge of the pretty DIY roller shade fabric and the blackout fabric.
+Line up the top edge of the pretty fabric roller shade and the blackout fabric.

 Use spray adhesive on the back of the pretty fabric to attach the “wrong” sides of the fabric together.